ThreatResponse/whitepaper/README.md

 ### Margarita Shotgun: Capturing Memory from AWS Instances

 Margarita Shotgun is a python module and a standalone command line tool that automates the process of aquiring memory from remote systems, both on premise and in Amazon Web Services.
+Margarita Shotgun makes heavy use of [paramiko][paramiko] to securely connect to remote systems and secure memory in transit between the comprimised server and the incident responder workstation.

-Margarita Shotgun makes use of the [LiME Project][LiME] to capture memory, accessing a configurable repository of prebuilt LiME kernel modules.
-After determining the remote system's kernel version and architecture the LiME kernel module is loaded and system memory is streamed over an ssh tunnel to the incident responder's workstation.
+Margarita Shotgun makes use of the [LiME Project][LiME] to capture memory.
+A configurable repository of prebuilt LiME kernel modules is availible to streamline the memory aquisition process.

+After determining the remote system's kernel version and architecture the appropriate LiME kernel module is loaded and system memory is streamed over an ssh tunnel to the incident responder's workstation.
 Memory can be saved to disk or streamed directly to an s3 bucket.

-Python's multiprocessing library is used to process multiple systems in parallel.
+Memory aquisitions are preformed in parallel with the help of Python's multiprocessing library, decreasing the period that compromised instances must be left running.

 ### AWS-IR: Automatic Evidence Collection and Mitigation